Exclusive buyer agent

 An exclusive buyer agent (EBA) (also known as an exclusive buyer broker (EBB)) is a U.S. real estate firm (or an agent or broker who works in such a company) that represents only buyers of real estate.
 EBA firms never take listings and, therefore, never represent the seller in a real estate transaction.

-Exclusive buyer agent firms have chosen this business model in order to eliminate the conflict of interest that exists when one firm attempts to represent both buyer and seller in the same transaction.
-An EBA or associated broker does not take or hold listings or represent the seller or landlord in any way, nor do the agents working under or for him/her.
-This includes advertising "for sale by owner" properties.
-In many states, by law, the broker, or agent must have a written agency agreement to represent the buyer exclusively.
-Without one, the broker or agent may be working for the seller or in a limited capacity.
+Exclusive buyer agencies are real estate brokerages that represent only buyers and do not take listings from sellers.
+Proponents of the business model argue that it reduces potential conflicts of interest associated with brokerages that represent both buyers and sellers.
+In an exclusive buyer agency, the brokerage and its affiliated agents represent only buyers in real estate transactions and do not act as listing agents for sellers.

+In many jurisdictions, a buyer-agent relationship is established through a written buyer representation or buyer brokerage agreement that outlines the agent's duties and the terms of representation.

 History

-In 1983, a Federal Trade Commission study revealed that more than 72 percent of home buyers in the United States mistakenly believed that the agent who was showing them homes was representing their interests.
-As a result, laws requiring agents to disclose whom they actually represent have been passed across the country.
-As consumers generally became aware that most agents worked for the seller, many began demanding their own representation.
+In 1983, a Federal Trade Commission study found that many home buyers mistakenly believed that the real estate agent showing them a property represented their interests.
+In response to concerns about consumer confusion, states gradually adopted agency-disclosure requirements requiring real estate agents to disclose whom they represented in a transaction.

-Around the same time, these ideas were being advocated by Honolulu attorney, educator and author of many books, John W, Reilly.
-His 1987 book "Agency Relationships in Real Estate" was the culmination of several years working with the National Association of Realtors (NAR) and NARELLO the license law arm of the association.
+Around the same time, these ideas were being advocated by Honolulu attorney, educator and author of many books, John W. Reilly.
+His 1987 book "Agency Relationships in Real Estate" was the culmination of several years working with the National Association of Realtors (NAR) and NARELLO, the license law arm of the association.

-In November 1985 California entrepreneur Ridgely Evers' America's First Home Store opened in Chandler, Arizona, as the first Exclusive Buyer Brokerage in the USA.
-In 1986 the name was changed to Buyer One and the company had its first public offering.
+In November 1985, California entrepreneur Ridgely Evers' America's First Home Store opened in Chandler, Arizona, as the first Exclusive Buyer Brokerage in the USA.
+In 1986, the name was changed to Buyer One and the company had its first public offering.
 The first national franchise to offer Exclusive Buyer Brokerage was The Buyer's Agent Inc., which was formed in July 1988 by Tom Hathaway, a former state highway patrolman and investigator/compliance officer for the Missouri Real Estate Commission.